nguyenbeo/angularjs-demo/README.md

 * Embedded Jetty

 # How to run
-* You can even run the index.html file directly
+* You can even run the index.html file directly without starting up server.

 * Run: